dethos/django-cryptolock/README.rst

 Django-Cryptolock
 =============================

+**DISCLAIMER: This project is no longer maintained.
+Feel free to fork.
+The PyPI package will remain available, but any user's should replace it as soon as possible.**

 Authentication using cryptocurrency wallets for Django projects.

 This package provides a django app containing a set of utilities to